robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 # Security .red[vs.] Safety, Reliability and Quality

-## Common Expectations
+## Common
 Software works as expected despite the presence of certain internal and external stimuli, influences, and circumstances --

 ## Different for Security
-The nature of external stimuli, influences, and circumstances
+* The nature of external stimuli, influences, and circumstances:
-Intelligent, persistent adversary
+.red[An Intelligent, persistent adversary]
 ---
 class: center, middle
 # A Winning Strategy